7 Beautiful Waterfalls to visit in Norway

 Elevation: 250 meters (down and up)

-We recommend you to do this hike with proper hiking shoes.
+We recommend you do this hike with proper hiking shoes.

 Vøringsfossen in Norway